kliuengineering/ESP32DEV/README.md

     <a href="">YOUTUBE</a> -->
 </h4>
 </div>

 <br />

 ## 📖 Explore the Full Documentation
 Ready to dive deeper into our project's details?
-Discover the full story, in-depth tutorials, and all the exciting features in our comprehensive [documentation](https://cifertech.net/esp32-div-your-swiss-army-knife-for-wireless-networks/).
+Discover more details at [documentation](https://www.canadarobotix.com/collections/carobot-original).
 Click the link and explore further!

 ## ⚠ Future Changes
-- Fixing existing bugs (it has a lot * - *)
+- Revision on the current code base
-- Adding De-Auth attack
+- Explores machine learning features using the S3 version
-- Adding WiFi sniffer
+- Adds packet analyzer using machine learning
-- Adding BLE scanner
+- Seeks additional features

 <!-- About the Project -->
 ## :star2: About the Project
-a device that can not only monitor network traffic but also scan for nearby Wi-Fi networks, simulate beacon frames, and detect deauthentication attacks.
+This is a pocket-friendly device suitable for experiemental and educational use.

 <div align="center">